exensio-rori/ownCloudMicroSIPBridge/README.md

 This python script generates a contacts.xml file whic fits as addressbook to the VoIP client MicroSIP (http://www.microsip.org).
-It uses the CardDAV CLI client pyCardDAV (https://github.com/geier/pycarddav) to fetch the contact data from an CardDAV location like ownCloud.
+It uses the CardDAV CLI client pyCardDAV (https://github.com/geier/pycarddav) to fetch the contact data from a CardDAV server such as ownCloud.

 # Requirements:
 - Python 2.7 (tested)